stripe/pg-schema-diff/README.md

 	- Performance hazards identify operations which are resource intensive and might slow other queries.
 - Migration plans are validated first against a temporary database exactly as they would be performed against the real database.
 - The library is tested against an extensive suite of unit and acceptance tests.

-*The use of postgres native operations for zero-downtime migrations wherever possible:*
-- Concurrent index builds
-- Online index replacement

 # Install
 ## CLI